-As of August 14, 2020, the aggregate market value of our outstanding Common Stock held by non-affiliates was approximately \$47.3 million based on 3,807,755 shares of Common Stock held by non-affiliates and the last reported sale price of our Common Stock on such date.
+As of December 4, 2020, the aggregate market value of our outstanding Common Stock held by non-affiliates was approximately \$69.5 million based on 4,048,520 shares of Common Stock held by non-affiliates and a per share price of \$17.16, which was the last reported sale price of our Common Stock on November 24, 2020.
 Pursuant to General Instruction I.B.6 of Form S-3, in no event will we sell shares registered on the registration statement of which this prospectus supplement is a part with a value of more than one-third of the aggregate market value of our Common Stock held by non-affiliates in any 12-month period, so long as the aggregate market value of our Common Stock held by non-affiliates remains below \$75.0 million.
-During the 12 calendar months prior to, and including, the date of this prospectus supplement, we have not sold any securities pursuant to General Instruction I.B.6 of Form S-3.
+During the 12 calendar months prior to, and including, the date of this prospectus supplement, we have not sold any securities pursuant to General Instruction I.B.6 of Form S-3, other than shares of Common Stock having an aggregate offering price of \$910,369 under our at the market offering as described on page S-1 of this prospectus supplement.